GYG-be/gyg-be.github.io/_posts/2024-02-01-Resume-Development.md

 ---
 layout: post
-title:  "You Do Not Understand Your Own Job Search"
+title:  "You Do Not Understand Your Own Job Search.
+Or LinkedIn Profile."
 date:   2024-02-01 4:30:00
 categories: template
 ---